 After hundreds of years, the cradle of Saudi Arabia can be visited again.
-At seven thousand square meters, the perfectly reconstructed Al Turaif is among the largest mud brick structures in the world and is a must-see during your tour of Saudi Arabia.
+At seven thousand square meters, the perfectly reconstructed Al Turaif is among the largest mud brick structures in the world and is a must-see during your trip through Saudi Arabia.

-A few kilometers away from Riyadh, surrounded by the green oasis of Wadi Hanifa, is Diriyah, the former capital of the Saudi Empire founded in 1727.
+A few kilometres from Riyadh , surrounded by the green oasis of Wadi Hanifa, lies Diriyah , the former capital of the Saudi Empire founded in 1727.
 In its heyday, Diriyah was inhabited by 30,000 people.
-Diriyah then consisted of mud-brick houses divided into three districts: Ghussaibah, Al-Mulaybeed and Al Turaif.
-The latter in the eighteenth century was the cradle of the House of Saudi Arabia, which still rules Saudi Arabia.
+Diriyah then consisted of mud-brick houses, divided into three neighbourhoods: Ghussaibah, Al-Mulaybeed and Al Turaif.
+The latter was the cradle of the House of Saud in the eighteenth century, which still rules Saudi Arabia.

 The fall of Diriyah